Liu Yandong 刘延东

 Prospects: Missed out on promotion to the Politburo Standing Committee in 2012.
-Her age will prohibit further promotion in 2017.
+Her age prohibited further promotion after 2017.

-Relevance to Tibet: As Vice Premier, one of China’s most senior leaders.
-Former head of United Front Work Department and when a State Councilor she had oversight of United Front work.
-Future portfolio unclear.
+Relevance to Tibet: Former head of United Front Work Department and when a State Councilor she had oversight of United Front work and education (Confucius Institutes)

 Standing in the Party and Career Highlights:

 Vice Premier, Politburo Member (one of only two female Politburo members; highest-ranked woman in the Party).